-While the applicant will also provide information on the product and potential market when creating the IPDP required pursuant to section 8.8, including an overview of the product and method of delivery, describing the unmet medical need, and explaining the potential market in this section provide context for rest of the business plan.
+While the applicant will also provide information on the product and potential market when creating the IPDP required pursuant to section 8.8, including an overview of the product and method of delivery, describing the unmet medical need, and explaining the potential market in this section provides context for rest of the business plan.

 - a.
 Explain the unmet medical need with particular focus on patient populations contemplated for initial target indication(s): incidence/prevalence, life expectancy/survival, morbidity, annual mortality figures.
-Assuming the successful achievement of development objectives, describe how the intended product significantly addresses an unmet medical need in the diagnosis and/or treatment (including supportive care) and prognosis, or prevention of cancer. - b.
-Describe the initial target market and how the product fits within the standard of care (SOC), ie, how the innovative product will impact the clinical care pathway, both in terms of the criteria of use/adoption as well as the downstream clinical impact.
-This will range from innovations that will displace existing diagnostics/devices through superior performance in current SOC pathways, to diagnostic/device innovations that create novel, improved clinical pathways with different decision processes for improved patient outcomes.
+Assuming the successful achievement of development objectives, describe how the intended product significantly addresses an unmet medical need in the treatment (including supportive care) and prognosis or prevention of cancer. - b.
+Describe the initial target market and how the product fits within the SOC, ie, primary therapy, second-line therapy, adjunctive to current therapies.
 Patient populations should be broadly comparable to those included in the pivotal trials.
 Define patient population sizes by market segments.